Cameron County: 2 COVID-related deaths were unvaccinated individuals

 Both of the deaths were unvaccinated, according to a report released by the Cameron County Public Health Department.

-A man from Brownsville in his 60s and a man from Rio Hondo in his 50s died as a result of the virus.
-The total number of COVID-related deaths in Cameron County now stands at 1,970.
+A man from Brownsville in his 80s and a woman from Los Fresnos in her 60s died as a result of the virus.
+The total number of COVID-related deaths in Cameron County now stands at 1,977.

-Of the 16 new positive infections in the county, four were from unaccompanied minor shelters and detention centers.
+Of the 13 new positive infections in the county, eight were from unaccompanied minor shelters and detention centers.

 |Age: 0-19